Khushi07g/CS253_Python_Assignment/README.md

 # README

 ## Introduction

-This repository contains Python code for predicting the education levels of Indian political candidates using their party affiliation, financial status, and constituency information.
+This Jupyter Notebook (`main.ipynb`) presents a data analysis and machine learning approach to predict the education levels of Indian political candidates.
+The prediction is based on various features such as party affiliation, financial status (total assets and liabilities), constituency information, and candidate details.

-## Usage
-1. Clone this repository to your local machine.
-2. Ensure you have Python 3.x installed along with the required libraries: pandas, numpy, scikit-learn, seaborn, and matplotlib.
-3. Place your `train.csv` and `test.csv` datasets in the same directory as the code.
-4. Run the Python script `main.py`.
+The dataset consists of two main files:
+- **train.csv**: This file contains the training data used to build and validate the machine learning model.
+- **test.csv**: This file contains the test data on which predictions will be made using the trained model.

+The notebook includes data preprocessing steps, exploratory data analysis, model training using the Random Forest Classifier, evaluation of the model's performance, and making predictions on the test dataset.
+Additionally, visualization techniques are employed to gain insights into the relationships between different features and the target variable (education level).